Aviation Officer Candidate School and Initial Flight Training

-As an AVROC, I attended Aviation Officer Candidate School (AOCS) in Pensacola (the "Annapolis of the Air") during each of the summers following my sophomore (1966) and junior (1967) years in college at Creighton University.
+As an AVROC, I attended Aviation Officer Candidate School (AOCS) in Pensacola (the "Annapolis of the Air") during each of the summers following my sophomore (1966) and junior (1967) years of college at Creighton University.
+To my surprise, the training was done by experienced, hard core, and tremendously intimidating Marine Corps Drill Instructors, who along with our extreme physical training in high heat and oppressive humidity, put us under tremendous stress and pressure.
+Indeed many candidates dropped out during the first few days of training.
+But what excellent and most challenging training it was!

 Then, upon college graduation in 1968, I was that summer commissioned as an Ensign in the U.S. Navy,